TiagoSilvaPereira/Laravel-Uploadable/README.md

 }
 ```

-And is only it!
+That's all!
 After this configuration, you can send file data from the client side with the same name of each file field of the model.
-The package
-will make the magic!
+The package will make the magic!

-## Choose Image Upload Size
+## Change Image Upload Size

 The default sizes (width) for images are: